Alive1024/Container-Monitor/README.md

 docker build -t monitor:latest .
 ```

+Besides building docker image locally, you can simply pull latest image from Docker Hub.
+A Github Action for building and pushing docker image has been added, latest docker image will be updated automatically once there is git commit to branch "main".
+You can pull the image from [Docker Hub](https://hub.docker.com/repository/docker/alive1024/727-monitor).

 ## 2. Start a monitor container

 The container needs to be able to access host's docker, there are two ways to achieve this, and hence there are two different startup methods.